pyqtgraph/pyqtgraph/doc/source/qtcrashcourse.rst

 * Multiple QWidget instances such as QPushButton, QLabel, QComboBox, etc.
 * QLayout instances (optional, but strongly encouraged) which automatically manage the positioning of widgets to allow the GUI to resize in a usable way.

-Pyqtgraph fits into this scheme by providing its own QWidget subclasses to be inserted into your GUI.
+PyQtGraph fits into this scheme by providing its own QWidget subclasses to be inserted into your GUI.

 Example::